 Rape Aggression Defense:

-This four-week, self-defense course is taught three to four times a year by the Department of Public Safety.
+This four-week, self-defense course is taught three to four times a year by University Police.
 R.A.D. is a comprehensive, women-only course that begins with awareness, prevention, risk reduction and risk avoidance, while progressing on to the basics of hands-on defense training.

 Active Shooter Video Presentation:

 An online video is available to all members of the campus community that provides information about how to deal with an active shooter situation.
-A presentation, with video screening, from the Department of Public Safety also is available upon request.
+A presentation, with video screening, from University Safety also is available upon request.

 Mental Health Workshops: